gravemont-technologies/quicklarity/API_CONTRACT.md

-# API Contract: Frontend ↔ Backend Integration
+# Quicklarity API Contract: Frontend ↔ Backend Integration

-This document defines the exact API contract between the lovable.dev frontend and the Strategic Clarity Engine backend.
+This document defines the exact API contract between the lovable.dev frontend and the Quicklarity backend.

 ## Base URL